KeironO/blog/content/reading.md

 - **To Make the People Smile Again : A Memoir of the Spanish Civil War** by George Wheeler <sup>(September 2025)</sup>

-- **Minority Rule** by Ash Sarkar <sup>(September 2025)</sup>
+- **Minority Rule: Adventures in the Culture War** by Ash Sarkar <sup>(September 2025)</sup>
   The media cycle around the book didn't do it justice.
-An nabashedly Marxist analysis about identity politics, and how the right have co-opted it.
+An unapologetically Marxist analysis of how the irrational fear that minorities are trying to oppress majorities serves to legitimate rule by an elite minority.

 - **[The Enemy Within: The Rise and Fall of the British Communist Party](https://wellredbooks.co.uk/product/enemy-within-the-rise-and-fall-of-the-british-communist-party/)** by Francis Beckett <sup>(September 2025)</sup>